 This year marks the first time this risk has been included in the top five.
 Its inclusion in this leader group can likely be attributed to growing concerns by executives and boards about their organization's ability to protect personally identifiable information and other sensitive data in an increasingly treacherous cyber risk landscape.
 Businesses’ embrace of new and disruptive technologies, such as cloud computing and social media, make managing privacy, information and business system security even more challenging.

 Notably, several risks listed above (3-5) are categorized by Protiviti and North Carolina State University’s ERM Initiative as operational risks; in fact, half of the top 10 risks for 2016 are operational risks.
-In a recent blog post for The Protiviti View blog, Protiviti managing director Jim DeLoach said he was not surprised by the high number of operational risks weighing on business leaders’ minds.
+In a blog post for The Protiviti View blog, Protiviti managing director Jim DeLoach said he was not surprised by the high number of operational risks weighing on business leaders’ minds.
 He added that the current risk environment has companies focused on “preserving bottom-line performance.”

 Improving the risk assessment process